benkoren/benkoren.github.io/_posts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 ### Setting up the Chromebook
-The `.pem` file given to us by Lightsail is not quite digestible enough for the application we'll be using.
+The `.pem` file given to us by Lightsail is the private half of the keypair we'll need to authenticate to our server; we need to generate the public half of the pair.
 To fix this, we'll need to enable Chrome's Developer Mode, which will allow us to run the necessary commands.
 Be warned: turning on Developer Mode will reset your Chromebook to factory settings, which wipes out local storage.
 This would be a good time to make sure your Google account syncing is set up.
 If this is an issue for you, then you may consider converting your `.pem` file on another machine and then transferring the necessary files to your Chromebook.

 #### Enable Developer Mode
 _(Hint: if you're reading this on the same machine on which you'll be performing the steps, then you may want to write the steps on a scratchpad.)_